Jim Capaldi: To disco and back

 However, events would conspire to prevent Capaldi from consolidating his solo stardom.
-He began working on his next album, Play it by Ear, alongside serving as a major collaborator on Steve Winwood's first solo album.
+He began working on his next album, Play it by Ear, alongside serving as a major collaborator on Steve Winwood's debut solo album.
 Play it by Ear took an unusually long time to record, and in the meantime, his long-standing relationship with Island Records fell apart.
 The album was cancelled as a result, even though an advance single, "Goodbye My Love" (no connection to "Goodbye Love" from Capaldi's previous album), had already been released.
 Capaldi later described his leaving Island Records as "a leap into the wilderness."
 Due to these delays, it was over two years after Short Cut Draw Blood that another Jim Capaldi album appeared.

 At this time Capaldi wrote the soundtrack to the award-winning film "The Contender", his last recording with the Muscle Shoals Rhythm Section as his backing band, and correspondingly put together a new backing band for himself called the Contenders.
 The group consisted of Pete Bonas (guitar), Chris Parren (miscellaneous keyboards), Ray Allen (saxophone, backing vocals, percussion), and Phil Capaldi (backing vocals, percussion).
 Bonas was a particularly significant collaborator, and would co-write many of Capaldi's songs.
 The band chiefly supported him on tour; only one album, Electric Nights, featured the Contenders on every track.
 At the encouragement of his new label, RSO Records, Capaldi began venturing into disco.
 His first album with the label, The Contender, was released in the US with the title Daughter of the Night and a partially different set of songs.
 However, the album's internationally released single, "Daughter of the Night", failed to make a major impact.